 Getting rid of unwanted hair is so…repetitive.
 You shave, wax, pluck, or use harsh creams to get rid of the hair, yet there it is again in just a few days or weeks.
-Dr. Behr has a better way to get rid of the hair — laser hair removal with the Vectus™ laser, the latest technology in the business.
+Dr. Behr has a better way to get rid of the hair — laser hair removal with the Vectus™ or GentleYAG laser, the latest technology in the business.

 What is laser hair removal?

 You may think of laser beams for their intense single wavelength of light energy.
 But for laser hair removal it all comes down to heat.
 Melanin in your hair provides its color (and in your skin, as well), and the laser is calibrated to target that color.
 When the light pulses hit the hair shaft, the light energy converts to heat and travels down the shaft into the follicle, damaging or destroying the follicle and preventing it from producing future hair.

 The GentleYAG Laser system is our newest hair removal laser that can successfully treat all skin types.
 The laser creates a beam of high-intensity light that penetrates deep into the skin tissue where it delivers a controlled amount of targeted therapeutic heat.
 It protects the upper layers of your skin with a cooling burst of cryogen, so that the treatment produces minimal side effects.
 It is a unique hair removal laser because it treats all skin types, regardless of skin color.

 The GentleYAG laser laser is specifically designed to treat hair removal, so it can safely treat just about any area of the body.
 It is typically used on the face, neck, chest, back, bikini sone, underarms, arms, and legs.